Kampfkarren/selene/docs/src/roblox.md

 This will generate the standard library file into `roblox.yml` where it is run.

 You can also create a `roblox.yml` file manually with `selene generate-roblox-std`.

-Deprecated event members are not added by default.
-This means code such as `workspace.ChildAdded:connect(...)` will error.
-If you don't want to lint these, use `selene generate-roblox-std --deprecated`.